In this lab you will get an introduction into JPA.

 to do the conversion.
 However there is a simpler way - using @AttributeOverride

-have a single data-member called
+Both MonetaryAmount and Percentage have a single data-member called

 value.
 This needs to be mapped to the correct column in the

 Beneficiaries table.
-This involves using the @AttributeOverride
+This involves using the @AttributeOverride annotation.
+We must map

-the field name value
+the field name value to the column for

-and allocationPercentage
+savings and allocationPercentage respectively.

 Now it’s your turn!
-Recall the Restaurant
+Recall the Restaurant entity represents a merchant in

 the reward network that calculates how much benefit to reward to an